 There is a substantial challenge in meeting the requirements of a viable and sustainable community while preserving the important historical and natural environments.
-Within the settlement area, the aim is to preserve the setting and appearance of the numerous historic buildings while accommodating appropriate and well-designed new development.
+Within the settlement area, the aim is to preserve or enhance the Conservation Area, historic buildings and other heritage assets, whilst accommodating appropriate and well-designed new development.